royyadavgopal/imgTotext_converter/README.md

-Convert images to text
+Convert images to text.

-= > this is simple program which convert image to text.
+=>This is a simple programme that converts images to text.

-=> genrate your api key from https://ocr.space/OCRAPI
+=>Generate your API key from https://ocr.space/OCRAPI.